Skip to main content

 Source: DailyMed (Meloxicam), DailyMed (Celebrex)

-Both meloxicam and Celebrex can interact with blood thinners such as low dose aspirin, warfarin, and other drugs.
-Taking these medications together can increase the risk of bleeding and stomach ulcers.
+Both meloxicam and Celebrex can interact with blood thinners such as low-dose aspirin and warfarin.
+Other drugs like selective serotonin reuptake inhibitor (SSRI) and serotonin-norepinephrine reuptake inhibitor (SNRI) antidepressants may also increase bleeding risks.
+Taking NSAIDs with these medications may increase the risk of bleeding and stomach ulcers.

-Meloxicam and Celebrex can also interact with diuretics and certain blood pressure medications such as ACE inhibitors, angiotensin receptor blockers (ARBs), and beta blockers.
-Taking these drugs together may increase the risk of kidney problems.
+Meloxicam and Celebrex can also interact with diuretics and certain blood pressure medications, such as angiotensin-converting enzyme (ACE) inhibitors, angiotensin receptor blockers (ARBs), and beta blockers.
+Taking NSAIDs with these drugs together may decrease blood pressure-lowering effects and increase the risk of kidney problems.

 Meloxicam and Celebrex also interact with lithium, methotrexate, and cyclosporine.
-Taking these drugs together can lead to increased toxicity.
+Taking meloxicam or Celebrex together with lithium, methotrexate, or cyclosporine can increase the toxicity of these medications.

 It’s important to discuss all medications you may be taking with your doctor before taking an NSAID like meloxicam or Celebrex.